 Reasonable Excuse Defence

+You can appeal penalties if you have a reasonable excuse, such as serious illness, software or system failures, fire, flood, or theft affecting your records, or other exceptional circumstances.
 Technical problems with your accounting software may qualify, but you need evidence of the issue and attempts to resolve it.

 Special Situations and Exceptions

-Property Partnerships
+Property Partnerships and Joint Ownership

 Partnerships submit one set of quarterly returns covering all partners' combined property income.
 Individual partners receive their share of profits through the partnership return.
+For joint property ownership, owners can elect to submit separate returns for their share of income, or one owner can submit for both (with the other's consent).

 Non-Resident Landlords

-Non-resident landlords with UK property income over £10,000 must also comply with MTD quarterly reporting.
+Non-resident landlords with UK qualifying income over £50,000 (the MTD-for-ITSA threshold from 6 April 2026, falling to £30,000 from 6 April 2027 and £20,000 from 6 April 2028) must also comply with MTD quarterly reporting.
 This works alongside existing NRL scheme requirements.

 Mixed Property Businesses